What’s the best cardio workout? Is it different for each individual? Both are common questions, and we decided to dig into the data.

 BOD Cardio 1, Transform :20 Sample Workout

 Today’s cardio workout was a burner!
-This was the first time ever doing this workout for both Alex and I. And, it took some focus to do the moves properly.
+This was the first time doing this workout for both Alex and me.
+And, it took some focus to do the moves properly.
 Both of us hit our highest heart rate maximum yet!
 For me, 189 bpm, and for Alex, 170 bpm.

 This routine requires a step, and that definitely increases the difficulty level and challenges the muscles in each leg (glutes especially) individually.
 Core exercises are a major component too.
 Since we were seated on the step doing core moves quite frequently, I was surprised that we maintained such a high average heart rate.